-Add an SSH Public Key Server
+Add an SSH Server with a Public Key

 An SSH server is a combination of a specific SSH destination and the credentials to access it.